 Awards: SAG Award Nominee - Best Comedy Ensemble Television 1997

 Favorite quote: “Be the change you want to see in the world...”

-Hugh O'Gorman is an actor, director and writer active in professional theatre for over 25 years; since 2002 he has been the Head of Acting at California State University Long Beach where he oversees the BA and MFA actor training programs.
-Hugh has appeared on Broadway, Off-Broadway, Off-Off-Broadway and at over a dozen of the nation's most respected Regional Theatres and Shakespeare Festivals.
-He is a founding member of New York City's Mint Theatre Company (2002 Drama Desk Award).
-For four years Hugh portrayed Jeff Singer on AMC's critically acclaimed, Emmy and CableAce award-winning show Remember WENN (SAG Award nomination).
-Other television: HBO's multiple Golden Globe and Emmy Award winning John Adams, for CBS Still Standing, That's Life, and for NBC The 10th Kingdom, Law & Order and ER.
-Film: Killers, Upstate, The Bend.
-Hugh is the author of the book “The Keys to Acting”; he is also a faculty member of MICHA: the Michael Chekhov Association.
-Hugh is the national Co-Chair of the National Alliance of Acting Teachers; he earned a BA from Cornell University and MFA in Acting from the University of Washington.
+Hugh O'Gorman is an actor, director, author and teaching-artist active in professional theatre for over 25 years; since 2002 he has been the Head of Acting at California State University Long Beach where he oversees the BA, BFA and MFA actor training programs.
+He is co-chair of the National Alliance of Acting Teachers and a Faculty member of MICHA, the Michael Chekhov Association of America.
+Hugh is the author of the book “The Keys to Acting”; he earned a BA from Cornell University and MFA in Acting from the University of Washington.